-The proportion of cropland, pasture and urban in the land coverage \citep{landsource} are employed to assess the region’s features encouraging introductions and establishment of alien species. \citet{seebens2018global} have already outlined their role in predicting the variation in first records for many taxonomic groups.
-We distinct \textit{Agricultural land-coverage} and \textit{Urban land-coverage}.
+The proportion of cropland, pasture and urban areas in land coverage \citep{landsource} are employed to assess which land-use features encourage introductions and establishment of alien species. \citet{seebens2018global} suggested their role in the variation in first records for several taxonomic groups.
+In our analyses we employ the variables \textit{agricultural land-coverage} and \textit{urban land-coverage}.

-Colonial expansion, and particularly European (mainly British, but also Spanish, Portuguese and Dutch) colonialism, has been recognized to have an important role in determining the distribution of alien species \citep{dyer2017global, lenzner2022naturalized}.
-Data we use come from the COLDAT structure \citep{colonialsource}, which informs about the presence (and the corresponding starting and ending date) of colonial powers\footnote{Belgium, Britain, France, Italy, Germany, Netherlands, Portugal, and Spain are the examined colonial powers} in the regions mentioned in \citet{barbieri2009trading}.
-In our work, each region either refers to the colonial power it belonged to or is classified as independent.
-Given a triplet species-region-year, the covariate \textit{Colonial ties} assumes value $ 1 $ if the species is already present in the area of the colonial power that the invaded region belonged to and $ 0 $ otherwise.
+Colonial expansion, particularly European colonialism by the British, Spanish, Portuguese and Dutch, has been recognized as a factor in the dispersion of alien species \citep{dyer2017global, lenzner2022naturalized}.
+Data on colonial ties are available from the COLDAT infrastructure \citep{colonialsource}, which reports the presence and the starting and ending date of colonial powers\footnote{Belgium, Britain, France, Italy, Germany, Netherlands, Portugal, and Spain are the reported colonial powers.} in the regions mentioned in \citet{barbieri2009trading}.
+In our analysis, each region either refers to the colonial power it belonged to or is classified as independent.
+For each species-region-year triplet, the covariate \textit{colonial ties} is an indicator function of whether the species is already present in the area associated with the colonial power to which the region belongs.